-To create a personalized customer relationship, you need an exact customer knowledge.
-In e-commerce, it is not difficult to gather customer data, through orders and registration forms, or by satisfaction surveys posted on your site or sent by email.
-Utilize this data as well as possible to personalize your exchanges with the consumer.
+To create a personalized customer relationship, you need exact customer knowledge.
+In e-commerce, it is easy to gather customer data, through orders and registration forms, or by satisfaction surveys posted on your site or sent by email.
+Utilize this data and possible to personalize your exchanges with the consumer.
 For instance, call them by their first name and personalize your replies by recognizing their purchase history.

-Personalization is also one of the 5 email copywriting techniques that really convert.
+Personalization is also one of the 5 email copywriting techniques that convert.

 Some e-commerce brands use customer relations software, such as Zoho, to personalize their customer service.
-By this solution, agents can get direct access to all the significant data pertinent to their customers, gathered on a combined customer file: age, first name, last name, average basket, purchase history, etc. Therefore, they will have the ability to offer personalized solutions to their customers during a request.
+With this solution, agents can get direct access to all the significant data pertinent to their customers, gathered on a combined customer file: age, first name, last name, average basket, purchase history, etc. Therefore, they will offer personalized solutions to their customers during a request.

 13. Train Your Agents on Remote Correspondence

-Firstly, they must have a thorough knowledge of the business.
-This includes a detailed knowledge of the offered services, products, and promotional offers, as well as technical aspects.
-They must also have training on how to operate on the tool used for customer relationship management, as well as on the several solutions in effect for solving customer issues.
+First, they must have a thorough knowledge of the business.
+This includes detailed knowledge of the offered services, products, and promotional offers, as well as technical aspects.
+They must also have training on how to operate the tool used for customer relationship management, as well as on the several solutions in effect for solving customer issues.

-Along with the significance of regularly training them, it is a matter of deciding to agree on these subjects, in order to advocate the same level of speech throughout your customer service teams.
-It is imperative that all your teams adopt the same level of information and can properly communicate the company values.
+Along with the significance of regularly training them, it is a matter of deciding to agree on these subjects to advocate the same level of speech throughout your customer service teams.
+It is imperative that all your teams adopt the same level of information and can properly communicate the company’s values.

 14. Respond within 24 Hours

-Try to allocate 30 or 40 minutes every day, depending on the volume of orders you have, obviously.
-But, let us say you are going to allocate an hour a day for your customer service – it’s not that much.
+Try to allocate 30 or 40 minutes every day, depending on the volume of orders you have.
+But, let us say you are going to allocate an hour a day for your customer service–it’s not that much.

-If you do not have a full-time job, like mine, then you do not have much time.
-However, suppose you can assign 20 to 30 minutes, depending on the time you got available, that could do the trick, try to provide help every single day.
+If you do not have a full-time job like mine, then you have little time.
+However, suppose you can assign 20 to 30 minutes.
+Depending on the time you got available, that could do the trick, try to provide help every single day.

 Nowadays, we have phones in our hands, so you can just answer on your phone, you don’t have to be in front of a laptop and stuff, so you can work from your phone, or a tablet anywhere in the world, literally.
-Therefore, there is no much excuse, if everybody can allocate just 20-30 minutes; but try to respond within 24 hours this is quite important.
+Therefore, there is not much excuse if everybody can allocate just 20-30 minutes; but try to respond within 24 hours.
+This is quite important.

 15. Never Argue with a Customer

-This is the worst thing you can do really.
-I know there are some annoying customers; I know there will be people giving you a hard time, and trying to take advantage of you.
+This is the worst thing you can do.
+I know there are some annoying customers; I know there will be people giving you a hard time and trying to take advantage of you.
 But never argue with the customer, just go straight to the point, this is the issue, offer a solution you know, don’t try to evade or say “I don’t know”, just go directly to the point and give a solution.

 16. Better Lose a Bit of Money and Win a Happy Customer

 I see many people saying although this person is that no if you are selling something cheap, then giving one or two pounds, or giving 10% – 20% off.
-You see, if you want a long time turn sustainable business, you need to focus on the feedbacks and the customers.
+If you want a long time turn sustainable business, you need to focus on the feedback and the customers.

-Therefore, by giving perfect customer service, even people having complaints can leave positive feedback; at the end, you can just turn a bad situation that into a positive one, just by offering a simple solution.
-So, don’t be afraid of losing little money.
+Therefore, by giving perfect customer service, even people having complaints can leave positive feedback; in the end, you can just turn a critical situation into a positive one, just by offering a simple solution.
+So, don’t be afraid of losing a little money.

 So, all the loss will not be on you.
-And better lose a couple of dollars, a couple of cents, and I’m a happy customer, rather than just be stingy and might stood on a ground argue with the customer, only to get a negative feedback, then you may get the customer shut down.
-The people will not trust you anymore, will not like you, and will not recommend you to the friends.
+And better lose a couple of dollars, a couple of cents, and I’m a happy customer, rather than just be stingy and might stand on a ground argue with the customer, only to get negative feedback, then you may get the customer shut down.
+The people will not trust you anymore, will not like you, and will not recommend you to their friends.
 So, do not forget customer service comes first.

-Thus, if you have to lose a little bit of money, then let it be, that is my advice.
+Thus, if you have to lose a little money, then let it be.
+That is my advice.

 17. Offering Full Refund or Replacement

-This is the best way I have handled my customer service issue, that works well 99% of the time.
+This is the best way I have handled my customer service issue, which works well 99% of the time.

-Most of the time, offering a warranty is a good tool for keeping your customers satisfied.
-But, a full refund or replacement is how I’ve been handling all my customers for the past few years.
-As I told you, 99.6% out of over 2.3k reviews were satisfied.
+Most of the time, offering a warranty is a suitable tool for keeping your customers satisfied.
+But, a full refund or replacement is how I've been handling all my customers for the past few years.
+As I told you, 99.6% out of over 2.3k… Click To Tweet

-So, you should go for refund or replacement when it is a cheap item, or a warranty solution, if it is too expensive.
+You should go for a refund or replacement when it is a cheap item, or a warranty solution if it is too expensive.

 18. Be Polite and Formal, Always